Welcome to the House of Jorick Vink

 Mass-loss rates increase dramatically when objects

 cross a critical Eddington Gamma factor (Vink et al. 2011; Bestenlehner et al. 2014).

 I have recently edited a book on "Very Massive Stars" including a mass-loss "chapter".

 tool of spectropolarimetry is arguably the most powerful tool

-to probe the innermost regions around young stars.
-For instance, our spectropolarimetry
+to probe the innermost regions around young T Tau and Herbig stars.
+For instance, spectropolarimetry

-of the earliest Herbig Be stars provides the best evidence to date that these
+of Herbig Be stars provides the best evidence to date that these

-massive pre-main sequence stars are surrounded by circumstellar disks!
+massive pre-main sequence (PMS) stars are surrounded by accretion disks.

-- IPHAS: The Halpha Survey of the Northern Galactic Plane
+- IPHAS and VPHAS+ Halpha Surveys of the Northern and Southern Galactic Plane

 Email: jsv (domain: arm_ac_uk)